 I told my mom’s group that I was having some issues with my six year old acting entitled to certain things around our house.
 Seems like the holidays brings out the sassy attitude even more!
 And what can we expect, when we ask our kids, “What do you want for Christmas?”
 With the focus on getting stuff so heavy during the holidays, young children can really get wrapped up in what they “want” and not what they can do for others.

 Instead of asking the kids what THEY want to receive for Christmas, I’m twisting things a bit.
 I’ve been asking them what they think their siblings would like to receive.
 Instead of focusing on what they’re going to get, I can see that my kids are more excited to be involved in making decisions and helping choose gifts for others.
 We’re taking it one step further by making gifts instead of buying (easy things, like laminated bookmarks).

+Showing thankfulness during the holidays includes the words we say.
 What’s more cringe-worthy than a kid who receives a gift and says, “I hate this”.
 How embarrassing.
 And of course, hurtful to the person who gave the gift.

 In our house, we do a lot of role-playing before parties and gatherings.
 It’s good practice for kids and a reminder of your expectations.
-Ideas for role-play is to ask, “What would you say if you received a gift that you didn’t like?” or “What if you received a gift that you already have?”
+Ideas for role-play is to ask, “What would you say if you received a gift that you didn’t like?”.
+Or “What if you received a gift that you already have?”